 A quick way to identify the authenticity of a plugin is to verify the developers’ names.
 Also, carry out a quick research on the plugin’s reviews, and look at the last time it was updated. (any plugin that is outdated for more than three months may be vulnerable to attacks).

-Keep an eye at the number of downloads the plugin has (a useful plugin ideally has the highest number of downloads compared to others in the same keyword category or with similar functionalities).
+Keep an eye on the number of downloads the plugin has (a useful plugin ideally has the highest number of downloads compared to others in the same keyword category or with similar functionalities).

 Some of the most common plugins that are a must-have for any WordPress blogger are:

 - SEO Plugin

 - Comments Plugin

 - Slider Plugin such as the Avartan Slider